microsoft/vscode-docs/docs/java/java-container.md

 ![Docker Hub Login](images/java-container/docker-hub-login.gif)

 Your username and password are stored in your operating system credentials vault (for example, macOS keychain or Windows Credential Store) so that you don't need to log in every time.
-You can log out of Docker Hub by right clicking on the Docker Hub label and choosing **Log Out** (TBD stale?).
+You can log out of Docker Hub by right clicking on the Docker Hub label and choosing **Docker Hub Logout**.
 This will delete the credentials from the OS store.

 Now push your image to Docker Hub.
 Make sure the name of your image starts (is 'tagged') with your Docker ID.